 So, back to Uni life.
 I started off by buying some better equipment.
 A knife block (multiple sharp knives!), a pan set, a slow cooker, Pyrex dishes.
 Then the basic food store stuffs.
 Oils, spices, condiments.
 And then I had a go.
 I was using the BBC Good Food website (and still do to this day) and found a great recipe for roast potatoes.
 By great I mean that it worked and I still stick to the same recipe I found all them years ago today!
 I’ll write up my version and link to it here.

 Now my roasties (Scouse slang for roast potatoes!) were something else.
 They even had their own rep in our halls of residence.
 I had to make them for every Christmas dinner we had and they won in a face off between mine and a friend’s roasties who insisted his were better.
 Since uni I’ve had so many compliments about them.
 Even my Nanna going back for more when usually she’s full after the smallest meal.
 She still gushes over my roast dinner to this day!
+The recipe has been added here.

 I learned how to use the Good Food website properly.
 I’d search recipes using specific ingredients.
 From stuff I had never tried before such as couscous and polenta to every day staples like minced beef.
 I’d print them off and take them home and try them out on myself.
 Then, if I liked it, I would carefully write it up in my notebook.
 I still have that notebook kept amongst all my recipe books and still go back to some recipes in there.
 It even has the recipe for a basic Victoria sponge cake and homemade lemonade!